-The Office of the Registrar in collaboration with the Office of the Provost administrates the TRACE (Teacher Rating and Course Evaluation) for undergraduate and graduate courses at Northeastern University.
+The Office of the Registrar, in collaboration with the Office of the Provost, administers the TRACE (Teacher Rating and Course Evaluation) system for undergraduate and graduate courses at Northeastern University.
 Academic policies for TRACE were instituted by the 2011–2012 Faculty Senate and are explained in an important letter from the Faculty Senate TRACE Implementation Committee.

 How can I see my TRACE results?